Capybiler/F/LanguageSRS.md

 ```

 After evaluation, the arguments should be of any type.
 The functions return a
-boolean value: true, if the argument is of type that the function expects, and
+boolean value: `true`, if the argument is of type that the function expects, and
-false otherwise.
+`false` otherwise.

 ### Logical operators